 During the Mongol's incursion, Annam escaped the Khan's direct control mostly by self-determination.
 Using Champapura as wild card, Annam managed to resist the Mongols' repetitive attack, but had to pay tribute to the Yuan court after the Khan subdued the Sung court.
-After the fall of the Mongols, the Viet court saw the development of the eastern Lao country as a good revenue's source for its high expedenture.
-With a slight incident concerning a white elephant.
-Dai-Viet attacked Luang Prah Bang for retaliation.
-After pillaging the Lao country, the Viets continued on marching toward Muang Nan that was at the time under the control of Xiang-mai.
+After the fall of the Mongols, the Viet court saw the development of the eastern Lao country as good revenue's source for its high expenditure with the Chinese court.
+With a slight incident concerning a white elephant, the Viet Court attacked Luang Prah Bang for retaliation.
+After pillaging the Lao country, the Viets continued on marching toward Muang Nan that was at the time under the control of Xiang-Mai.
 King Trilokaracha was despaired to find a solution to induce the Viets to go back home.
-Consulting with his court, the king was not satisfied with any suggestion so far rendered.
+Consulting with his court, the king was not satisfied with any solution so far suggested.
 From freeing a mad elephant into the Viet camp to a more realistic suggestion in fighting off the Viets solders, a military campaign was clearly not a viable solution for the Lanna's court.
-Two Ho brothers who were retainers of the Lao court volunteered themselves to outmaneuver the Viets.
+Two Ho brothers who were retainers of the Lao court then volunteered themselves to outmaneuver the Viets.

 We and the Viets speak the same language.
 We two brothers can induce the Viets to withdraw just by the prestige of the royal majesty.
 (CMC: The Vietnamese attack Nan, 1480: p.
 103)

 Having no other viable solution for the moment, king Trilokaracha agreed and awarded the Ho retainers handsomely.
 The two brothers embarked to meet the Viets and told them a lie.